DeeprajPandey/splidwise/README.md

 The full documentation is hosted here: https://relaxed-dijkstra-a3d3bb.netlify.com

 The documentation comes with a playground set up with the staging server hosted on Heroku.
 You can make **all** the calls from within the documentation but if you want to test it out yourself, you can do that [here](https://fathomless-fortress-82121.herokuapp.com).
+A rate limit of 80 requests/hour is enforced since the staging server is currently on free dynos.

 ## Setup